 Have you ever felt your organization’s development staff were hidden away?

-Maybe on a different plane?
+Maybe on a different plane of existence?
 Doing strange work normal people wouldn’t understand?

 I feel strongly about this: development staff must be accessible.
 Internally and externally.